anadova/PowerBI-VirtualCase-PwC-Forage/README.md

 # Case study 1.- Call Centre Trends
 Create a dashboard in Power BI for Claire, the Call Centre Manager, that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
 Get creative!
-KPIs :
+KPIs :\n
-Overall customer satisfaction
+Overall customer satisfaction\n
 Overall calls answered/abandoned
 Calls by time
 Average speed of answer